jvera01/Pewlett-Hackard-Analysis/Pewlett-Hackard-Analysis Challenge/README.md

 # Pewlett-Hackard-Analysis

-    Deliverable 3 Requirements
-    Structure, Organization, and Formatting (6 points)
-    The written analysis has the following configuration, organization, and formatting:

-    There is a title, and there are multiple sections.
-(2 pt) Each unit has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
-(2 pt) Analysis (14 points)
-    The written analysis has the following:

 # Overview of the analysis:
    * Now that Bobby has proven his SQL chops, his manager has given both of you two more assignments: determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then, you'll write a report that summarizes your analysis and helps prepare Bobby's manager for the "silver tsunami" as many current employees reach retirement age.
 # The purpose of the new analysis is well defined.
 (3 pt) Results: